CodeCourtAce/CandidateLookup/README.md

    git clone <https://github.com/CodeCourtAce/CandidateFinder.git>

    Run in the terminal npm run dev to open in local host.
-   Just an fyi my site takes a few minutes to load the main page sometimes its immediatly and sometimes its 25 minutes 😅
+   Just an fyi my site takes a few minutes to load the main page sometimes its immediately and sometimes its 25 minutes 😅